-Youth programs at Whitelock Community Farm are designed to introduce participants to the Farm's ecosystem and growing practices, as well as issues of food access, nutrition and community health in Baltimore.
+Youth programs at Whitelock Community Farm are designed to introduce participants to the Farm's ecosystem and sustainable growing practices, as well as issues of food access, nutrition and community health in Baltimore.

 Through hands-on activities, youth experience the full spectrum of work that happens at the farm.
 In the spring, we have lessons on seeds, plant growth cycles and food systems.
 Once it warms up, we have outdoor lessons designed around themes of harvesting, cooking, preservation, and seasonality.
 We work to build youth understanding of vegetables, tastes, and healthy snack options.